Calculate Your Digital Marketing Budget in 5 Steps [With FREE Budget Calculator Tool]

 But please, keep in mind that we’re digital marketing geeks- not accounting experts.
 There are still a lot of details that can influence the final number, even for companies in the same vertical.

-For example, a company with a longer history may have a stronger brand awareness or organic online presence, which may give require a smaller percent budget than their newbie counterparts.
+For example, a company with a longer history may have a stronger brand awareness or organic online presence, which may give them a smaller budget percentage than their newbie counterparts.

 Step 2: Determine Your Projected Revenue